cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_scenario.md

 The code we share here to implement these process steps, shows Compuware's example approach to these requirements.
 It does not necessarily reflects actual customer implementations, and is - in parts considerably - different than those implementations.

-The Jenkins examples are supposed to help mainframe developers to familiarize themselves with [Groovy](http://groovy-lang.org/documentation.html) and its concepts, as well as demonstrate some of the [idiosyncrasies of the Jenkins Groovy dialect](../guidelines/jenkins_groovy) that we come across.
+The Jenkins examples will help mainframe developers to familiarize themselves with [Groovy](http://groovy-lang.org/documentation.html) and its concepts, as well as demonstrate some of the [idiosyncrasies of the Jenkins Groovy dialect](../guidelines/jenkins_groovy) that we come across.

-While the Azure DevOps Pipeline example and underlying Powersheel scripts we share are supposed to proof the concept, that you are not limited to Jenkins when wanting to implement a mainframe based CI process.
+The Azure DevOps Pipeline example, and underlying Powersheel scripts, we share are supposed to proof the concept, that you are not limited to Jenkins when wanting to implement a mainframe-based CI process.

 ## Developer's tasks